This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Start off the day with brunch at Bouchon Bistro and come hungry.
 The fried chicken and waffles are OMG amazing, and if you have room for the cheese plate – do it.

-Napa Valley Itinerary Day 2: Bring on The Food & Wine
+Napa Valley Itinerary Day 2: Rutherford and St. Helena

-Begins at Bouchon Bakery – located right next to the restaurant itself and home to delicious pastries and also caffeine (the breakfast of champions).
+Start your day at Bouchon Bakery – located right next to the Bouchon restaurant itself and home to delicious pastries and also caffeine (the breakfast of champions).